Single-Particle Mobility Edge without Disorder

-It is natural to ask whether quenched disorder (or quasi-disorder) is at all an essential ingredient for a system to manifest ME.
-In this Letter, we propose a 1D Stark lattice in the equally-spaced mosaic model and analytically prove that this disorder-free model exhibits exact ME.
+It is natural to ask whether random disorder or quasi-disorder is at all an essential ingredient for a system to manifest ME.
+In this Letter, we propose a tractable disorder-free 1D Stark lattice in the equally-spaced mosaic model and analytically prove that it exhibits exact ME.
 Remarkably, the Wannier-Stark ladder is recovered in the localized regime, and the fraction of localized eigenstates is inversely proportional to the lattice spacing parameter.
 We also study the time-dependent survival probability of an initially localized wave.
-The experimental realization of this model may follow from the original proposal of mosaic model \cite{wang2020one}, which involves a spin-dependent potential in a chain of ultracold atoms where the odd (even) lattice sites experience nonzero (zero) potential or, alternatively, in a superlattice superimposed by an electric field where one of the layer is neutral.
+The experimental realization of this model may follow from the original proposal of mosaic model \cite{wang2020one}, which involves a spin-dependent potential in a chain of ultracold atoms where the odd (even) lattice sites experience nonzero (zero) potential or, alternatively, in a superlattice superimposed by an electric field where one of the layers is neutral.

 \textit{Model.}---We consider a 1D tight-binding Hamiltonian with Stark effect in the so-called mosaic lattice \cite{wang2020one} of length $L$ parameterized by an integer $\kappa$,

 where